 We did not discount the complications that the drafter would face in this area.
 There are undoubtedly complexities that do not arise in either Scotland or Northern Ireland.
-However, we were reassured by discussions with experienced parliamentary draftsmen that the problems are not insuperable.
+However, the problems are not insuperable.
 We were particularly interested by the provisions of the Scotland Act 1978.
-This Act conferred on the Scotlish Assembly the power to make criminal and civil law and it defined what it meant by those terms.
+This Act conferred on the Scottish Assembly the power to make criminal and civil law and it defined what it meant by those terms.
 If it is possible to define "civil law matters" and "crime" to confer them, then it is also possible to define them to reserve them.